Credits:

 Notes from the Creators:

-I wrote Emilio’s a Million Chameleons in residence at the Tarragon Theatre in Toronto, where it started as a material exploration of flip-sequin fabric.
-I didn’t start with much more than that.
-Even the title and basic concept came later.
-But I knew I wanted to be about transformation.
-This is a show for kids and adults alike… a fun, loving, and chaotic reminder that we all have some magical sparkle in us, and it’s our job to let it shine.
-I had the sequin blazer kid in mind the whole time.
-Their's was an authenticity that stopped me in my tracks.
-To the point where the friend I was with asked me, "Is that little you?"
-To which I responded, "I wish it had been!"
-I am so grateful to Byron for co-creating this show with me, and to Chris for agreeing to write the music and lend his beautiful voice to the show.
-I never planned to make this show – it just kind of happened.
-And it’s been a gift from moment one.
-When I get random videos from parents of their kids singing the theme song months after seeing the show, or putting on puppet shows, or when I hear that the staff of the Tarragon Theatre occasionally bursts into song now, it fills me with a lot of joy.
-Before a show, as I shove confetti, a bouquet, and a top hat down my pants… I am reminded how lucky I am to do this.
-And wonder if maybe I’m just a bit more like sequin blazer kid than I had originally thought. |
+I wrote Emilio’s A Million Chameleons during my residency at Tarragon Theatre in Toronto.
+It started as an experiment of flip-sequin fabric—just a material exploration with no title or concept yet.
+But I knew I wanted it to be about transformation and authenticity.
+This is a show for kids and adults alike—a joyful, loving, and chaotic reminder that we all carry a bit of magic inside us.
+And it’s our job to let it shine.
+Throughout the creative process, I kept thinking of that little one in the sequin blazer.
+Their authenticity stopped me in my tracks – so much so that a friend I was with asked, “Is that little you?”
+And I replied, “I wish it had been.”
+I’m so grateful to Byron Laviolette for co-creating this show and to Chris Tsujiuchi for composing the music and lending his gorgeous voice.
+I never planned to make this show—it just kind of happened.
+And it’s been a gift from the very beginning.
+When I get random videos from parents of their kids singing the theme song months after seeing the show, or when I hear that the staff of the Tarragon Theatre occasionally bursts into song, it fills me with a lot of joy.
+Before each performance, as I tuck confetti, a bouquet, and a top hat into my pants, I remind myself how lucky I am to do this.
+And maybe, day-by-day, this show is teaching me to be more like that sequin blazer kid.
+We should all be so lucky. |

-Let’s start with the lie.
-Adam always wants his shows to fit into a single suitcase, but with my clown background, I’m always pushing him to add more, more, more.
-More puppets, more tricks, more bang (I did manage to sneak a confetti cannon into this show - you’re welcome).
-I love a change of state on stage, proof to the audience that something happened here.
-Something moved.
-Something, or someone, changed.
-So yes, I like stuff… but then I don’t often have to sort or store it after the run is over.
 But Adam is, in his own way, also a lover of more, especially when it comes to the sheer amount of jokes and joy he bakes into his work, and Emilio’s is thankfully no expectation.
 This show is a wonderful, and heartfelt exploration of what it takes to be yourself, despite pressures from family, work and the world as a whole.
 And this story - like most of what Adam writes - is about belonging.
 How do we fit into places and spaces we find ourselves, and how do we give ourselves permission to be who and what we are?
-Often, I find we try to achieve this by adding more, which is so often not the best idea.
+Now for the truth.
+I find we try to achieve this belonging by adding more.
 We add and add in an attempt to cover up, or fit in, or stand out, but I’ve found that it is usually when we strip away all the trappings that we can truly show what we are, without the artifice and armour.
 Sure, it keeps us safe, but it also keeps us hidden.
 And hiding is not something Adam and I have done much of lately.
 As the fifth show we have worked on together in the past four years, (BAKER'S DOZEN: 12 Angry Puppets, How To Hug A Porcupine, THE FAMILY CROW: A Murder Mystery, and Ferry Tale), I think what I love about Emilio’s is its simplicity despite all the stuff, all the zaniness.
 And all the chameleons… If you’re reading this before you’ve seen the show, then I hope you enjoy it.
 We certainly did while making it.
 And, if you’re here afterwards, then I hope you’ll see what I mean when I say that sometimes, despite our best intentions, less really is more. |

 What Are Folks Saying?